 Are you teaching a group of kids?
 Is it a personal tutoring session?

-Either way, push for each student accessing a computer or laptop of their own.
-The same way kids need their own football or guitar while learning the sport and instrument, kids need their own gadget to learn coding on.
+Either way, push for each student to access a computer or laptop of their own.
+The way kids need their football or guitar to learn the sport or the instrument, in the same way, kids need their gadget to learn to code.

-A simple bare-bones PC is a good starter kit for young students.
-Additions would of course include a mouse, keyboard and monitor.
-Try to keep Chromebooks, iPads, and tablets at bay since Python tends to get difficult to run on these gadgets.
+Try to keep Chromebooks, iPads, and tablets at bay since Python tends to get complicated to run on these gadgets.

 7. Coding for Newbies is different from Computer Science

 If you have an academic background in computer science or software development, you tend to think on a higher-scale and have better concepts at the helm of your thoughts.

 As educators, we love to share our knowledge with young minds and explain endless ideas with you.

 If we talk about programming jobs in the future, out of the top 10 jobs, 4 will require programming experience.